The 3+1 Plan in real life-changing action

 Danny thought that his brother had gone slightly mad.
 He could take his family on dream holidays, work fewer hours, make other investments and what had he done?
 Bought a second property.
 They’d been lucky with the first purchase and lightning doesn’t strike twice, as they say.

-Investing with a strategy
+Property investment with a strategy

 Unperturbed by his brother’s arguments, David stuck to his strategy.
 Lightning did strike a second time.
 But then he’d taken a chance to do a lot of property research, read property investment guides, and calculate his cash flow.